-Craig Schiller, MSSD, LEED AP, is a Senior Associate for Rocky Mountain Institute (RMI) who works in both the sustainable buildings’ and communities’ practices.
+Craig Schiller, MSSD, LEED AP, is a Manager at Rocky Mountain Institute (RMI) who works in both the sustainable buildings’ and communities’ practices.
 With RMI, Craig has managed a Superefficient Affordable Housing Design Challenge for university students, co-hosted a deep energy retrofit conference with the General Service Administration, helped formulate a new sustainable campuses initiative, and has been a core design team member for RMI’s new net-zero-energy headquarters.
 Craig currently works on an RMI team dedicated to increase energy efficiency and scale building retrofits in the city of Chicago.

 Craig received a Masters of Science in Sustainable Design from Carnegie Melon University and spent several years as a green building researcher, advocate, and educator.
 He has consulted for a variety of clients including Xavier University, the Pittsburgh Public School District, and the National Wildlife Federation, and the Green Building Research Institute.
 Craig also founded Build to Teach LLC, a consulting and research firm that focuses on green schools and buildings that are being used as teaching tools for sustainability.
 He is particularly passionate about implementing sustainable education into both k-12 and higher education classrooms and had the opportunity to speak on the topic at TEDx Boulder.

 MS, Sustainable Design, Carnegie Mellon University graduated magna cum laude

 BS, Geology & Geophysics, University of Wisconsin graduated on Dean’s List